polarsys/b612/README.md

-# Polarsys B612 font family
+# PolarSys B612 font family

 B612 is an highly legible open source font family designed and tested to be used on aircraft cockpit screens.